Bearsampp/module-mailpit/.gradle-docs/MIGRATION_NOTES.md

 6. **Interactive**: User-friendly prompts and menus
 7. **Extensible**: Easy to add new tasks and functionality

-## Backward Compatibility
+## Migration Status

+✅ **Migration Complete**: The project now uses a pure Gradle build system.
+- Ant build files have been removed
-- Original Ant build (build.xml) is kept for compatibility
+- All build logic is now in build.gradle
-- Both build systems can coexist
+- Documentation has been updated
-- Output format is identical
+- Output format remains identical
-- Same directory structure
+- Same directory structure maintained
-- Same configuration files
+- Same configuration files used

 ## Testing the Migration